anand-kashyap/angular-auth/projects/anand-kashyap/ng-rxform/README.md

 - Choice of themes - light and dark
 - All types of validations on field including regex along with validation messages

 > **Note**: Users are encouraged to report any issues and features that they need.
+For reporting any issues/suggestions, [click here](https://forms.gle/da4UoREMAvqoSbZP8)

 ## Quick Usage
 1. Make sure you have installed `ngx-bootstrap` in your project.
+If not, open terminal at root of your project and run `ng add ngx-bootstrap`.
+After this re-run `ng serve`.
 2. Install this package - npm i `@anand-kashyap/ng-rxform`.
 3. Go to app.module.ts and add this code
 ```typescript